cristianorevil/screenshot-to-code/README.md

 poetry run uvicorn main:app --reload --port 7001
 ```

-For Azure version, you need to add some additional environment keys (vision and dalle3 deployment must be int the same resource on Azure):
+For Azure version, you need to add some additional environment keys (vision and dalle3 deployment must be int the same resource on Azure.
+You need to pay attention when creating resources.
+Currently, the dalle3 model only supports deployment in **Sweden Central**.
+For more information, please check the  [Azure doc](https://learn.microsoft.com/zh-cn/azure/ai-services/openai/concepts/models)):

 ```bash
 cd backend